 They showed that one drug (ritonavir) had the potential to boost other drugs (saquinavir in this case, but also indinavir).

 This also meant telling drug companies that they should be selling lower doses to get a better effect.
-Instead of needing 600 mg of saquinavir, three times a day (1800 mg a day) or 600 mg ritonavir twice a day (1200 mg a day) using one to boost the other, meant lower doses, and achieved higher and more stable drug levels.
+Instead of needing 600 mg of saquinavir, three times a day (1800 mg a day) or 600 mg ritonavir twice a day (1200 mg a day) using one to boost the other meant lower doses that achieved higher and more stable drug levels.

 6. Combination therapy in pregnancy – transmission approaching zero